turbodupp/linuxlaptop/README.md

 Only thing you have to change is <b> sleep settings in bios, change from windows to other/linux </b>

+- it should be noted that you CAN get better battery life by installing some optional tools, altho POP is decent at this baseline
+`sudo apt install tlp tlp-rdw acpi-call-dkms tp-smapi-dkms acpi-call-dkms`

 <a name="franz"/>

 ### 1. Communication suite.
 Getting outlook, teams and rocketchat up and running.